conan-io/docs/reference/tools.rst

     def vs_installation_path(version, preference=None)

 Returns the Visual Studio installation path for the given version.
-It uses :ref:`vswhere` and :ref:`vs_comntools`.
+It uses :ref:`tools_vswhere` and :ref:`tools_vs_comntools`.
 It will also look for the installation paths following ``CONAN_VS_INSTALLATION_PREFERENCE`` environment variable or the preference parameter itself.
 If the tool is not able to return the path it will return ``None``.

 .. code-block:: python